silverwhere/Self-Driving-Car-Nanodegree---Udacity/Project 4 - Behavioural Cloning/README.md

 A fully connected layer also known as the `dense layer`, in which the results of the convolutional layers are fed through one or more neural layers to generate a prediction.

+Below is a screenshot from Keras displaying my model used.
+Note that initially I added only a single `dropout layer` at the top of the network, however, upon training with eventually what I deemed to be good data, I decided to apply one very early after the first `convolutional layer` to see if the model would improve, and it did!

 <p align="center">
 <img width="600" height="810" src="https://github.com/silverwhere/Self-Driving-Car-Nanodegree---Udacity/blob/main/Project%204%20-%20Behavioural%20Cloning/examples/CNN_Final.jpg"</p>